Office hours are posted outside WCAH #133. Please call my office or email me for an appointment.

 The grading scale for this course is:

-If a student is absent for a regularly scheduled examination, the student may take a make up exam within seven (7) calendar days, but the highest grade a student can earn is 75%.
-All material given in this course will be tested during the major examinations and the comprehensive final exam.
+If a student is absent for a regularly scheduled examination, the student may take a makeup examination within seven (7) calendar days, but the highest grade a student can earn is 75%.
+All material given in this course (notes and reading assignments) will be tested during the major examinations.
 A student may not leave the room during an exam; if a student chooses to leave the room, the exam will be graded at that point of completion.

 Keep in mind that grades are not given.
 Grades are EARNED based on student performance.
 Often the instructor plays no role in the grading process other than recording.
 Please be careful to note the requirements for earning the grade you desire and act accordingly throughout the semester.